 Work Stress Can Be Hazardous to Your Waistline

 Increased stress and anxiety can lead to chronic health issues.
 This includes high blood pressure, heart disease, inflammation, and diabetes.
 Besides this, an increased risk for various health issues will also affect your weight.Stress can trigger a chemical reaction in your body, which can lead to inflammation and a weakened immune response Click To Tweet

 For example, a study published in 2010 showed chronic stress on the job connected to a higher Body Mass Index.
 Also, women who work more than 49 hours per week reported the greatest weight gain.

 Besides Your Job, There Are Other Factors

 While it might be nice to blame your boss for the numbers on your scale, it is likely that stress is the enemy.
-If you experience long hours, strained relationships and a hard to please boss.
+If you experience long hours, strained relationships, and work you don’t get satisfaction from.
 Or if it is long hours and other pressures at work, it can affect in numerous ways.

 First, many of us are prone to gravitate to emotional eating.
 While this may cause weight gain, we may also experience stress-induced hormonal changes.
 For instance, here is another study of women that found stress linked to a slower metabolism and less fat burning.